 Rogationtide starts with Rogation Sunday and ends with Holy Thursday which is commonly called Ascension Day, the second Thursday before Whitsuntide.

 Ascension Day is associated across Britain with various water festivals ranging from Well Dressing in Derbyshire to the Planting of the 'Penny Hedge' (or 'Horngarth') in the harbour at Whitby, Yorkshire.

-Every year, on the Eve of Ascension Day, a 'Penny (penance) Hedge has to be erected on the beach at Boyes Staithe, near Whitby, Yorkshire.
+Every year, on the Eve of Ascension Day, a 'Penny (pennance) Hedge has to be errected on the beach at Boyes Staithe, near Whitby, Yorkshire.
 This commemorates a medieval penance imposed by the Abbot of Whitby on some local noblemen who disturbed a holy hermit at his prayers and beat him up.